Pinafore/cl1-hw/sequence/README.md

 ----------------------
 In this homework, we will implement a named entity tagging model using the structured perceptron algorithm.
-The homework has three required parts and an open-ended extra credit that aims at improving the accuracy of the tagger.
+The homework has three required parts and an open-ended extra credit part that aims at improving the accuracy of the tagger.

 The task is to assign a tag to each word in a sentence.